a-down/friends-db/README.md

 //

 ### JS

 - Henrich
 - API Function
 - Plug it in with the landing

 - Alec
 - w/ Lance - recent searches look better
 - More Information on the search cards / Click: then see more information

 ### Categories

 - Find API with game descriptions
 - w/ Johnaton for cohesive design
 - w/ Alec - how to display the game information

 ### Landing Page

 - Updating buttons, titles, placeholder
 - w/ Lance design

 ## Brainstorm Ideas

+## design note.

+// by Yaya, Lance, Johnaten

+- lance had blue and red

+- we should go with lighter blue color
+- johnaten will try several different colors and we will get back for review
+- Johnaten suggested to keep the blue
+- Lance used theses fonts. font-family: 'Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif;

+- Yaya suggested to add this font family to our webpage style.
+  font-family: system-ui, -apple-system, BlinkMacSystemFont, "Segoe UI", Roboto, Oxygen, Ubuntu, Cantarell, "Open Sans", "Helvetica Neue",

+- lance suggested to use #2144DF
+- disscued how can we improve the text style and fonts